remarkablemark/html-react-parser/README.md

 [domhandler](https://github.com/fb55/domhandler) has been upgraded to v5 so some [parser options](https://github.com/fb55/htmlparser2/wiki/Parser-options) like `normalizeWhitespace` have been removed.

+Also, it's recommended to upgrade to the latest version of [typescript](https://www.npmjs.com/package/typescript).

 ### v2.0.0

 Since [v2.0.0](https://github.com/remarkablemark/html-react-parser/releases/tag/v2.0.0), Internet Explorer (IE) is no longer supported.